 The oddsmakers sure think so.
-And despite the Spaniard’s short odds to win this week’s PGA Tour major, plenty of Virginia sports bettors are eager to pay the price.
+And despite the Spaniard’s short odds to win this week’s major, plenty of Virginia sports betting enthusiasts are eager to pay the price.

 Rahm is ranked No. 2 in the Official World Golf Rankings.
 He enters this year’s Open Championship (aka the “British Open” on this side of the pond) fresh off his first major championship.

 Last month he won the U.S. Open at Torrey Pines in California.
 And two weeks prior, he had taken a commanding six-stroke lead into the final day of the Memorial Tournament.
 However, a positive coronavirus test forced him to withdraw.
 It was incredibly bad luck.
 Just horrible timing.
 And it played out on live TV.

 Which, of course, made his US Open win all the sweeter just a few weeks later.

 Here are some facts about golf’s oldest tournament, which draws the best players from the PGA Tour, European Tour, and Japan Golf Tour:

 - Dates: July 15-18, 2021 (Thursday-Sunday)

 - Course: Royal St. George’s Golf Club